'Running' under tight constraints in pionless effective field theory: Nonperturbative 'running' in and uncoupled channels

 Here we compare our nonperturbative 'running' with that obtained in Ref.\cite{KSW1,KSW2}.
 The latter is obtained through Taylor expansion of $Re\{1/T\}$ in term of $p^2$ in PDS.
 Take $^1S_0$ channel for example, $1/C_0$ conspires with $J_0$ to produce the scattering length $a$.
 As $J_0$ is unconstrained in such scheme, we are led to the well-known KSW running of $C_0$ depicted in Eq.(\ref{KSW1,KSW2}).
 The rest of the contact couplings $[C_2,\cdots]$ also 'run' according to the understanding of the expansion in Ref.\cite{KSW1,KSW2}.

 Here, we could only recover the KSW running for $C_0$ at the lowest truncation order.
 Once going over to higher truncations orders, the KSW running is lost as long as the closed-form is kept intact, no matter what prescription one uses.
 For example, working with closed-form $T$-matrices in PDS, the only superficially prescription-dependent parameter $J_0$ 'stands' alone in the inverted $T$-matrices and could not mix with the couplings if the closed-form is kept intact, i.e., not further manipulated:\bea\frac{1}{T_{^1S_0}(p)}=J_0+i\frac{M_N}{4\pi}p+\frac{1}{C_0+2C_2p^2+\cdots}.\eea That means it must be determined otherwise in principle and there is no running at all in such circumstances.
-Of course, different values of $J_0$ and the couplings would describe different 'physics'\cite{EPL,AOP}.
+Of course, different values of $J_0$ and the couplings would describe different 'physics'\cite{EPL,AOP}, for an illustration, see Sec.
+V.B. below.

 In short, our approach has led us to an alternative and yet natural solution or scenario to effective field theories with truncations in addition to the KSW scheme and the like, which could at least serve as a supplementary choice.